sing-group/seda/seda-docs/source/operations.rst

 First, the *‘Blast configuration’* area allows to select the execution mode of Blast: *system binary* indicates that blast will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.

 In the *system binary* mode, the path where the blast binaries (makeblastdb, blastdb_aliastool, blastdbcmd, blastp, blastn, blastx, tblastn, and tblastx) are located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
-If you have them in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute them.
+If they are available in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute them.

 .. figure:: images/operations/blast/3.png
    :align: center